V572 Velorum

 V572 Velorum, also known as Nova Velorum 2025, is a bright nova in the constellation Vela discovered by John Seach, and independently by Andrew Pearce, on 25 June 2025.
 At the time of its discovery, it had an apparent visual magnitude of 5.7, which is just visible to the naked eye.
 It reached a peak brightness of 4.8 on June 27.
+On 15 January 2026, it was reported that the nova had been detected in a precovery image on 20 June 2025 by the SPHEREx space observatory.